Andy Weir: Personal life

-According to Weir, he grew up in Milpitas, California, where he attended Rancho Milpitas Junior High School and Milpitas High School.

 In 2015, he lived in Mountain View, California, in a rented two-bedroom apartment.
-Since he has a fear of flying, he never visited the set of the film adaptation of The Martian in Budapest, where most of the scenes set on Mars were shot at Korda Studios.
-In 2015, with the help of therapy and medication, he was able to fly to Houston to visit the Johnson Space Center and to San Diego to attend San Diego Comic-Con.
+Due to his fear of flying, he never visited the set of the film adaptation of The Martian in Budapest, which is where most of the interior scenes set on Mars were shot.
+In 2015, with the help of therapy and medication, he flew to Houston to visit the Johnson Space Center and to San Diego to attend San Diego Comic-Con.

 Weir is married to Ashley Weir, whom he met while he was in Los Angeles to pitch a TV series.
 They have one son, born in 2021.

-Weir has said that he is agnostic, and has described his political views as fiscally conservative and socially liberal.
+Weir described himself as agnostic and his political views as fiscally conservative and socially liberal in 2012.
+He has mentioned having aphantasia.